bk20x/SON-Simple-Object--Notation/README.md

 # SON
-### Simple serialization format for lisp with seamless conversion to classes
+### Simple serialization format for lisp with conversion to classes
 ```

 (use-package :son)  ;;; or prefix exports with son: